When an event has triggered, one or more actions will launch. Actions are executed, one after another in sequential order, because of an event.

 Actions are automatically saved, so once complete, I'll close the action editor with the Close button at the top.
 I will then close the design mode of the screen and give my button a try!
 It will display our message:

 Our button works!
-So what happens?
+So what happened?

 It’s that simple.